 Should You Incorporate a Company or Start a Sole Proprietorship or Partnership?

-If you are intending to start a business, you may be wondering whether you should start a company or a sole proprietorship / partnership.
-You may also be wondering what exactly is the difference between the 2 and what consequences may follow once you start your business.
+If you are intending to start a business, business structure comparison is a vital step.
+You may be wondering whether you should start a company or a sole proprietorship/partnership.
+Understanding the key differences between these and the resulting implications will guide you as you launch your venture.

-We’d like to guide you on your entrepreneurial journey with this quick primer.
+Our goal is to guide you on your entrepreneurial journey and help you better understand the types of business structures with this quick primer.

-Do take note that in this article, when we speak of partnerships, we are referring to general partnerships, and do not refer to limited liability partnerships (LLPs), which are the subject of another set of laws, mainly encapsulated in the Limited Liability Partnership Act.
+Do take note that in this article, when we speak of partnerships, we are referring to general partnerships, and do not refer to limited liability partnerships (LLPs), which fall under a different set of laws, mainly encapsulated in the Limited Liability Partnership Act.

 The Limited Liability of Companies

-One of the most important reasons for choosing a company instead of a sole proprietorship / partnership is that it grants the owners of the company (investors, members of the company, also known as shareholders) the benefits of limited liability in case something goes wrong.
-The law does this by creating a separate legal identity for the company as if it was a person in and of itself (upon incorporation).
+One of the main reasons entrepreneurs lean towards incorporating a company instead of establishing a sole proprietorship/partnership lies in the concept of limited liability.
+This provision grants the owners of the company (investors or members also known as shareholders) the benefits of limited liability.
+The law does this by creating a separate legal identity for the company as if it were a person in and of itself (upon incorporation).

-On a practical level, what this means is that the liability of the shareholders of the company is limited to the amount of paid-up capital.
-For example, if an investor or shareholder invests $1,000 into the company and the company issues 1,000 shares to the investor at a price of $1 each, the investor does not bear any further liability beyond $1,000 if the company is in debt or wound up.
-Further, If the company has debts, creditors may avail themselves (or go after) only of the assets of the company, and not of the individual shareholders.
+On a practical level, what limited liability means is that the shareholders’ financial responsibility is restricted to the amount of paid-up capital.
+For instance, if an investor or shareholder invests $1,000 into the company and the company issues 1,000 shares to the investor at the price of $1 each, their liability does not extend beyond $1,000.
+Consequently, creditors may only claim against the company’s assets, not those of individual shareholders.

-Compare the above to sole proprietorships or partnerships.
-Sole proprietors or partners (in a general partnership) bear unlimited liability for the debts and other liabilities of their businesses.
-Other than the capital each partner or sole proprietor had invested, the business owner/s is/are personally liable for all other liabilities incurred when the business is in operation.
-Unlike shareholders in companies, they cannot ‘hide’ behind the ‘corporate veil’ created at the inception of incorporation.
-So, if the business cannot pay for its debts or liabilities, each partner or sole proprietor must be prepared for creditors to go after their own personal assets.
-This is the main reason most businesses choose to incorporate a company.
+Now, compare this advantage to sole proprietorships or partnerships.
+In these types of business structures, owners bear unlimited liability for their business’s debts and other liabilities.
+This means that other than the capital invested, business owners are personally liable for all other liabilities incurred during business operations.
+Shareholders in companies can ‘hide’ behind the ‘corporate veil’ created at incorporation, but a sole proprietor or partner doesn’t have this luxury.
+Consequently, if the business cannot pay its debts or liabilities, each partner or sole proprietor must be prepared for creditors to go after their personal assets.
+This risk is a strong motivator for many businesses to incorporate as a private limited company.

 People and Businesses Prefer to Deal with Companies